-The new era of public education has brought school IT to the forefront of the educational experience as school district stakeholders demand more access to teachers and administrators.
+The pandemic brought school IT to the forefront of the educational experience overnight as school district stakeholders demanded more access to teachers and administrators, even as education went virtual.

 The near-universal adoption of email and social media have opened additional frontiers and presented new opportunities for direct and immediate conversation with families, students, teachers, staff, and broader communities.